Document#

 Document Purchase#

 The document purchase transition is used to buy a document that the current owner has listed for sale.
-It extends the base schema with the agreed price:
+It extends the transition base with the agreed price:

 Field |